PROPELLER RPM LIMITER ANALYSIS

 This utility can be opened from the Engines debug window, and was developed to make tuning the PID controllers for both propeller RPM limiter types easier, clearer, and more effective (see the Note On Propeller RPM Limiter for more information).
 Normally, adjusting PID controllers is difficult when done "blind" as it requires guessing the right coefficients and repeatedly checking results without direct feedback on the effect of each term on the system.
 However, with the real-time charts provided by this tool, you can observe the PID controller signals - and the limited parameters - as they change directly in the simulation.
 This makes it possible to evaluate the controller response more clearly and adjust the tuning with a higher accuracy.

-Once you have this window open, you will be able to select the engine to view (if there are multiple) from the top:
+Once you have this window open, you will be able to select the engine to view (if there are multiple) from the top and the charts will update to show information specific to that engine.
+Under the engine selection, you then have three expandable sections containing information and setup data for the window.

 CFG Settings